SpaceX Starlink Satellite Internet Update 2020

 Recap: Will Starlink satellite internet service be good?

-We’re all eager to see whether Starlink lives up to the hype, but the Air Force beta test that saw download speeds around 600 Mbps looks promising.
+We’re all eager to see whether Starlink lives up to the hype, and so far beta test results look promising.
 To recap, here are some of the key points we know or can guess at so far:

 - When will Starlink internet be available?
-Right now, the earliest date is mid-2020 in the US and Canada.
-You can get a head start and sign up to be a beta tester when Starlink becomes available in your area.
+Right now, Starlink is still aiming to start service in 2020 for the US and Canada.
+You can get a head start and sign up for updates when Starlink becomes available in your area.

 - How many Starlink satellites are in orbit?
-As of August 10, 2020, 595 Starlink satellites are in orbit.
+As of October 27, 2020, over 800 Starlink satellites are in orbit.

 - How many Starlink satellites will be in orbit when the launches are done?
 SpaceX has filed requests to launch a total of 42,000 satellites so far.